 The ASPCA website also has an “adopt a dog” section, and you can visit their adoption center on Manhattan’s Upper East Side, NY, or at local Petco stores and foster homes in LA.

-With a shelter or rescue where you can adopt a German Shepherd identified, you can now proceed to step 4 – making contact by phone and visit.
+With a shelter or rescue where you can adopt a German Shepherd, you can now proceed to step 4 – making contact by phone and visit.

-4. Contact and Visit the Chosen Shelter or Rescue Center
+4. Visit the Chosen Shelter or Rescue Center

 When you visit, you should be keen to notice signs of unreliable rescues or shelters.

-Here are a few indicators to look for when determining if a rescue or shelter is reliable.
+Here are a few indicators to determine if a rescue or shelter is reliable.

-As entities interested in the welfare of homeless dogs, reliable and genuine dog rescues and shelters should be legally registered as a 501(C)(3) organization.
-This means that, by the US International Revenue Code, these organizations are exempt from federal tax.
+As entities interested in the welfare of homeless dogs, reliable and genuine dog rescues and shelters should be legally registered as 501(C)(3) organizations.

 A Long History of German Shepherd Rescue

-Without implying that new shelters and rescue centers cannot be reliable and reputable, one with many years of existence has made valuable experiences about adoption and separated the best adoption practices from not too good ones.
-For example:
+Without implying that new shelters and rescue centers cannot be reliable and reputable, one with many years of existence has made valuable experiences about adoption and separated the best practices from not-too-good ones.

 A reliable place for adoption should be run by people who can answer all your questions about your prospective German Shepherd’s history.
 These questions may cover issues such as: